 - Active surveillance – some prostate cancers may never become life-threatening.
 If you and your doctor choose this option, you may have more frequent DRE and PSA tests.

 - Radiation therapy – Brachytherapy and external beam radiation are the two types of radiation therapy.
 With brachytherapy, small radioactive “seeds” are planted in the prostate.
 With external beam radiation, the prostate and other vital tissues are carefully targeted with radiation.

 - Surgery or Radical prostatectomy – This is an operation to remove the whole prostate and nearby tissues.

-- If you are age 55 to 69 talk to your doctor about prostate screening.
+- If you are over 55 years in age talk to your doctor about prostate screening.

 - Some men are at higher risk.
-If you are 40 to 54 years old and are African American or have a family history of prostate, it is recommended that you consult your physician for a prostate screening.
+If you are 40 to 54 years old and are African American or have a family history of prostate cancer, it is recommended that you consult your physician for a prostate screening.

 - To look for Prostate cancer that may have spread, some imaging tests may be performed.
 Those include: